LinkedInLearning/virtualization-with-kvm-and-qemu-2487226/Notes.md

 ## 02_02 - Creating a Virtual Machine

-Create a basic QEMU guest using KVM, 4 vCPUs, and 8GB of RAM, with a VNC display at port 5900 on the host:
+Create a basic QEMU guest using KVM, 4 vCPUs, and 8 GB of RAM, with a VNC display at port 5900 on the host:

 ```
 qemu-system-x86_64 \